19 Top-Rated Weekend Getaways in New York State

 Two-time host of the Winter Olympics (in 1932 and 1980), Lake Placid is the perfect destination for a fun and relaxing long weekend trip.
 Most visit this area to enjoy its outstanding natural beauty.
 From the massive, sparkling lake to the magnificent mountains, this lovely village is a magnet for those craving outdoor adventure.

 During the summer, swimming, boating, fishing, hiking, and biking top the list of family-friendly activities.
-During winter weekend getaways, visitors can partake in a bevy of well-loved outdoor activities, including skiing, skating, and bobsledding.
+During winter weekend getaways in New York state, visitors can partake in a bevy of well-loved outdoor activities, including skiing, skating, and bobsledding.

-The town itself beckons those who crave a small-town feel with a big city's worth of services.
+The town itself beckons those who crave a small-town feel with a big city amount of services.
 You'll find spas, art galleries, boutique shops, and eateries ranging from casual cafés to upscale farm-to-table options.

 5. Long Island

-Most famous as home of New York's elite playground, The Hamptons, Long Island has a lot to offer those whose pockets aren't quite as deep.
+A famous playground for New York's elite, The Hamptons, Long Island has a lot to offer those whose pockets aren't quite as deep.
 Looking for a romantic getaway near New York City?
 You'll find it on one of the South Shore's vast and pristine golden beaches.
 Hoping to soak up a bit of history?
 You can do just that while visiting the iconic Gold Coast mansions.